Effectively Communicate Project Delays

 Lastly, when it comes to transparency and honesty surrounding project delays, it’s vital to notify all parties impacted by the new timelines, especially external partners and clients.
 Sometimes there may be hesitancy to reveal temporary setbacks or even longer-term ones to clients in the fear that the updates themselves may give the appearance of instability or inconsistency on the part of the company.
 However, by holding yourself accountable to the client’s expectations and openly discussing when your project milestones fall short at times, you’ll build a stronger foundation of trust and loyalty.
 When you establish this trust, it almost always gives you additional flexibility from the client to iron out wrinkles in the process and get past unexpected timeline delays without damaging the relationship.

-Give a Timeframe for When and How Things Will Get Back On Track
+Give a time frame for When and How Things Will Get Back On Track

 Once the delay has been communicated and everyone understands the situation, it’s crucial to provide a timeframe for when things will get back on track.
 This helps team members plan their work around the current delay and prevents them from becoming frustrated or anxious about completing their tasks.